News on prizes

 20th anniversary of the Stockholm Prize in Criminology

-During the twenty years that the prize has been awarded, a wide variety of areas in criminology and related fields have been recognized.
-The Foundation for the Stockholm Prize in Criminology, founded by the Swedish government and the Torsten Söderberg Foundation, is behind the prize.
+Over the twenty years that the prize has been awarded, it has recognized a wide range of areas within criminology and related fields.
+The prize is sponsored by the Stockholm Prize in Criminology Foundation, which was established by the Swedish government and the Torsten Söderberg Foundation.

 The Stockholm Prize in Criminology 2025 will be awarded in Stockholm City Hall